skippyPeanutButter/SREChallenge/terraform/README.md

 1. Check to see if all of the necessary command-line tools are installed
 2. Generate a self-signed x509 server certificate and upload it to AWS IAM
 3. Retrieve the ARN of the uploaded cert and insert it in `elb.tf` as the ssl_certificate_id property
-4. Generate an ssh RSA keypair, the key pair will be added to the launch configuration
+4. Generate an ssh RSA keypair, the key pair will be used by the launch configuration
 5. terraform init/plan/apply the infrastructure (automatically with auto-approve)
 6. Retrieve the ELB dns name and run a health check against the DNS_NAME/test.html endpoint
 7. Alert you when the endpoint returns a 200 indicating that the service is up.